 Where are your products made?

-All of our products are handmade by us in Greater Vancouver.
+All of our products are handmade by us in our Vancouver studio.

 What is fair trade?